 Gil was no different and felt pretty sure that I’d never be heard from again.
-Point being, I only asked because I was pretty sure I could find somewhere to work from.
-St George’s hospital London and Cery Davies, the then professor of anatomy, were only too pleased to take our cash and offer us the chance to run a course, leaving Gil with no option but to agree to come over to the UK.
+In truth I only asked because I was pretty sure I could find somewhere to work from.
+St George’s hospital London and Professor Ceri Davies, the then professor of anatomy, offered us the chance to run a course, leaving Gil with no option but to agree to come over to the UK.

-So began ten years of working with Gil and learning his approaches to dissection, at the same time building my own understanding and methods of both embalming and dissection and studying like a demon to raise my knowledge.
-I doubt that I will ever get to the level of Gil in terms of dissection skill and knowledge, but I like to think that with his guidance, I have developed myself and my eye over the years to bring a certain something to a dissection room.
+So began ten years of working with Gil and learning his approaches to dissection, bringing him over to the UK to run classes that I had established, at the same time building my own understanding and methods of both embalming, dissection and anatomy.
+I doubt that I will ever get to the level of Gil in terms of dissection skill and depth of knowledge, but I like to think that with him as a role model, I have developed myself and my eye over the years to bring a certain something to a dissection room.

 My approach these days is somewhat different to Gil in terms of defining what it is we are doing in a lab, but only from the side of how the content is thought about and delivered.
-The dissection principles remain pretty much how Gil designed it.
+I have moved more towards cellular structures and behaviour and construct a more scientific based approach to explaining what we are working on.
+The actual dissection principles I use remain for the most part, pretty much how Gil designed it.
 Why change what works?

-Gil was and is my inspiration for dissecting and challenging the illogical and old fashioned concepts of anatomy that still reign supreme today, even in the face of challenges.
+Gil was and is my inspiration for dissecting and challenging the sometimes illogical concepts of classical anatomy that still hold fast today.
 A dissection workshop with Gil is truly a remarkable experience and one that anyone with aspirations to understand the human form should attend.

 Many people will have been on a workshop with Gil and have their lives changed.
-Few however would be able to say that ten years later their lives were dedicated to the same process and path that started in San Francisco all those years ago in an experience for which I will always remain profoundly grateful.
+Few however would be able to say that fifteen years later their lives were dedicated to the same process and path that started in San Francisco all those years ago.